-Since teenagers are dealing with the stress of school, friends, and extracurricular activities, adequate sleep is more important than ever.
+Teenagers are dealing with the stress of school, friends, and extracurricular activities.
+So adequate sleep is more important than ever.

 Parents will want to be sure that their teens are sleeping on a mattress that promotes a healthy spinal alignment.
-Because teens tend to be more active, a memory or latex foam mattress with contouring abilities may provide them with more restorative sleep.
+Teens tend to be more active, so a memory or latex foam mattress with contouring abilities may provide them with more restorative sleep.
 Going with a full or queen size mattress for teens will give them extra legroom as they grow.

 Mattress Size Comparisons